Karl Maximilian, Prince of Dietrichstein: Life

 In 1749 he was appointed as the 720 Knight of the Order of the Golden Fleece together, among others with Alexander Ferdinand, 3rd Prince of Thurn and Taxis, Johann Wihelm, 2nd Prince of Trautson, Wenzel Anton, Prince of Kaunitz-Rietberg and Ferdinand Bonaventura II, Count of Harrach.

 In 1754 Karl Maximilian resigned his position as Oberst-Hofmarschall, in order to devote himself to the administration of his vast estates.
 On the basis of the testament of his maternal grandfather, Count George Christoph Pruskovsky of Proskau, after the death of his cousin without issue on 29 July 1769, Karl Maximilian inherited the title, coats of arms and possessions of the Counts of Proskau, including the districts of Proskau (pl: Prószków; a city in Upper Silesia located in the Opole County, Opole Voivodeship in southwestern Poland) and Klein Strehlitz (pl: Strzeleczki) and a vast monetary Fideikommiss; however, shortly after he granted the title of Count of Proskau (with his respective coats of arms and lands) to his eldest son.
 In later 1781, due to illness and fatigue, Karl Maximilian resigned the government of the rest of his domains to his son, although he retained the title of Prince until his death.

 During his 46 years of reign, Karl Maximilian expanded his domains substantially, acquiring, among others, the Lordships of Židlochovice, Velké Němčice and Cvrčovice.

 On 14 September 1784 a fire broke out in Nikolsburg, destroying more than 250 homes, the entire northeastern part of the city, the Capuchin monastery and Loretan church.
 In the fire much of the treasure accumulated over centuries in the Loretan church was lost.
 The reports of the extent of damage overwhelmed the old prince, who died one month later aged 82.
 He was buried in the family crypt.

-Marriage and Issue
+Marriage and issue

-In Nikolsburg onf 2 September 1725 Karl Maximilian married with Maria Anna Josepha (25 March 1705 – 4 October 1764), a daughter of Sigismund Frederick I, Count of Khevenhüller-Aichelberg in Hohenosterwitz.
+In Nikolsburg on 2 September 1725 Karl Maximilian married with Maria Anna Josepha (25 March 1705 – 4 October 1764), a daughter of Sigismund Frederick I, Count of Khevenhüller-Aichelberg in Hohenosterwitz.
 They had eleven children, of whom only three survive adulthood: